AmandaCleto/express--tree-thoughts--back/readme.md

 <br>

 ## Idea: 💡
 Here will be concentrated the API from Tree-Thoughts (Front-end) project.
-In it will be the integration between the thoughts card and the database.\
+In it will be the integration between the thoughts cards and the database.\
 This project will be using NodeJs with the library Express.js following REST Design Pattern.<br>
 ![Logo Tree Thoughts Dark Version](https://amandacleto.github.io/images-for-projects/public/images/tree-thoughts/tree-thoughts-logo-bg-dark.svg)